jstoebel/unify_config/README.md

 We assume the following is in place before running the playbook in production

  - Droplet is created.
- - non root user created with password-less sudo permission
+ - non root user created with ~~password-less~~ sudo permission
  - can ssh from local machine into Droplet
  - machine can git clone repo via ssh
  - python 2!
+ - Initial setup for Letsencrypt